ChrisGVE/lua_tools/prompt.md

 Lua tools are CLI tools to facilitate the documentation of lua file and to provide a properly formatted API reference using the Lua syntax.

+## Current focus

+We are currently focusing on debugging `lua_commenter` before starting to add further functionalities and complete its implementation. `lua_header` will be reviewed once `lua_commenter` is completed.

 ## usage

 Refer to the file [README.md] and to the existing code for the CLI usage instruction

+## lua_commenter

+This tool is meant to annotate a Lua file along the Lua LSP annotations standards.
+The tool will look for

+- existing annotations and if they are not preceded with a comment, a placeholder description comment will be left as a reminder to describe the object, in the form of "-- TODO: Add a description"
+- existing annotations will be preserved and enhanced with proper formatting if needed, such as adding missing parameter types or return types.
+- missing annotations will be added and variable types will be inferred from the code.
+When the type cannot be inferred, a generic type like `any` will be used, with the addition of a "TODO: correct the type as required and descripttion of this <parameter|return value>"
+- The main principles are as follows:
+  - preserve what is already included in the file
+  - add placeholder for missing descriptions (e.g., "-- TODO: Add a description"), with the assumption that descriptions are given before the object
+  - correct and add missing Lua LSP annotations by inferring parameter and return types from the code, including optional parameters or multi-type parameters and return type.

+In order to achieve the type inference, a tokenizer, parser and type inference modules will be created to analyze the Lua code structure and determine appropriate types for variables, parameters, and return values.

+The program has two modes:

+- It can analyze a single file and generate annotations for that file only, making assumptions or using placeholder in case of ambiguity or missing information.
+- It can analyze an entire project directory, recursively processing all Lua files and generating annotations for each file.
+In this mode, it can build a more comprehensive understanding of types by analyzing dependencies between files.

+The output of the lua_commenter tool is a fully annotated Lua file with proper LSP annotations and placeholder comments where descriptions are missing.

+### Future Developments

+- Inclusion of the whole Lua standard API, such as `math` or `io`, and so on.
+- Inclusion of the whole Neovim standard Lua API
+- Ability to get, readonly, access to external plugins to improve the type inference

 ## lua_header